annakukova/cos-course-planner/README.md

 ## Project description

 A console application in Java, which has information about the required and elective COS courses offered at The American University in Bulgaria.
 The user will input their standing and the courses they have already taken.
 The program will make a schedule for the remaining semesters based on which courses have prerequisite courses.
 The program will take into account the max number of courses that can be taken per semester, as well as the max number of electives from each group of electives.
-Additionally, if there is not a suitable way to take all remaining courses from the major by the desired graduation time, the application will let the user know they cannot graduate with the COS major.

 ### Technologies used
 Java Swing, Maven, YAML